Intermediate Uveitis Clinical Presentation

 Causes

 The cause of intermediate uveitis or pars planitis has not been elucidated.
-Intermediate uveitis is a category of uveitis based on an anatomical classification system that can include diseases of various etiology and clinical manifestations.
+Intermediate uveitis is a category of uveitis based on an anatomic classification system that can include diseases of various etiology and clinical manifestations.
 Associations of the disease with such entities as MS, sarcoidosis, or inflammatory bowel disease suggest an autoimmune component in at least a subset of patients.
 The clustering of familial cases has led to the investigation of human leukocyte antigen (HLA) associations.
 The inciting event appears to be peripheral retinal perivasculitis and vascular occlusion, leading to ocular inflammation, vitritis, and snowbank formation.
 The etiology of the antigenic stimulus is not clear and may be either vitreal or perivascular in nature.

 • In 1963, Kimura and Hogan first noted several members of one family to be afflicted with chronic cyclitis.[1]
 Since then, there have been multiple case reports of intermediate uveitis in families, including a case report in identical twins.